Introduction to Santiago de Compostela

 Must-See Attractions

-In addition to the Cathedral, there are several other attractions you shouldn’t miss:
+In addition to the Cathedral, there are several other attractions worth visiting:

-- Parque de la Alameda – A beautiful park that offers stunning views of the cathedral and the city.
+- Parque de la Alameda – A beautiful park offering stunning views of the cathedral and the city.

 - Mercado de Abastos – A vibrant market where you can sample local produce, cheeses, and meats.